CassDoes/readme-generator/README.md

   - [Licenses](#licenses)

   ## Description
-  This project was designed to create README files for future projects without the need to generate and format new Markdown with each newly created repository.
+  This application was designed to create README files for future projects without the need to generate and format new Markdown with each new project repository.

   ## Installation
-  To use this project to generate your own README files, you'll need to clone this repository and install the required dependencies (npm inquirer).
+  Use this application to generate README files unique to your project.
+You'll need to clone this repository and install the required dependencies.
 You can then access project from your command line.

   ## Usage
-  Every repository needs a complete and detailed README.
-This project makes generating a new README quick by using command line prompts to autofill an already formatted and styled Javascript file which then transfers all newly created input into a newly created README.md
+  Every repository needs a high-quality README.
+This project can quickly generate a unique README by using command line prompts to autofill an already formatted and styled Javascript file which then uses the dynamically created content to autofill and create a custom README file.

   ## Credit
   [<img src="https://github.com/Xandromus.png?" width="100"/>](https://github.com/Xandromus)  [<img src="https://github.com/gchoi2u.png?" width="100"/>](https://github.com/gchoi2u)